giacbrd/SmartPipeline/README.rst

 Writing your pipeline
 ~~~~~~~~~~~~~~~~~~~~~

+SmartPipeline is designed to help the developer following best practices,
+as in methodologies like `Twelve-Factor <https://12factor.ne>`_ .
+The design is based on industrial experience on data products.

+SmartPipeline focuses on simplicity and efficiency in handling data locally,
+i.e. copies of the data are minimized, with the obvious exception of multiprocessing.

-In SmartPipeline you create a ``Pipeline`` object,
+The main point is creating a ``Pipeline`` object,
-you set the source of data and add custom defined stages for the operations to perform
+setting the source of data and adding custom defined stages,
-sequentially on each data item.
+which define the operations to perform sequentially on each data item.

 - A pipeline can run indefinitely on the source or it can be used to process single items
 - Stages can run concurrently, both on the source or on single asynchronously processed items